A New Treatment of Boundary Conditions in PDE Solution with Galerkin Methods via Partial Integral Equation Framework: Solution of the PDEs in the PIE Framework: PIE-Galerkin approximation

 Upon multiplying equation (\ref{eq:odediag}) by the inverse of $\Lambda$, the solution given by (\ref{timediag}) follows immediately from (\ref{timegen}) and substitution $\mbf a=S\,\mbf z$ . \end{proof}

 Note that for the PDEs with constant coefficients, $A$ would be a multiple of an identity matrix, so that $\Lambda^{-1}\,S^{-1}\,A\,S$ is by itself diagonal.
-Alternatively, its diagonalization similar to a procedure described in \cref{sec:analtime} needs to be performed for an analytical evaluation of (\ref{timediag}).
+Alternatively, its diagonalization similar to a procedure described in \cref{sec:analtime} needs to be perrormed for an analytical evaluation of (\ref{timediag}).

-Unfortunately, the eigenvalues of $M^{-1} A$ are different from the eigenvalues of $\Lambda^{-1}\,S^{-1}\,A\,S$, which can render the evaluation of the integral in (\ref{timediag}) unstable, especially if the eigenvalues of $M^{-1} A$ are purely imaginary, as in hyperbolic problems.
+Unfortunately, the eigenvalues of $M^{-1} A$ are different from the eigenvalues of $\Lambda^{-1}\,S^{-1}\,A\,S$, which can render the evaluation of the integral in (\ref{timediag}) unstable, especially if the eigenvalues of $M^{-1} A$ are purely imaginary, as in the hyperbolic problems.
 This approach, therefore, can not be advocated as a general-purpose solution.
-However, for diffusive problems, integration via (\ref{timediag}) significantly reduces approximation errors associated with the matrix inversion in (\ref{eq:timediag}).
+However, for diffusive problems, it significantly reduces approximation errors associated with the evaluation of the matrix exponentials in (\ref{eq:timediag}).
 Since the purpose is to demonstrate strong spatial convergence properties of the PIE-Galerkin approximation decoupled from the temporal errors, we intend to use (\ref{timediag}) whenever possible.